-A vaginal dilator is a device used to stretch the vaginal mucosa in cases whereby the vagina is too small, either due to the impacts of cancer treatments, surgery, or an anatomical abnormality.
+A vaginal dilator is a device used to stretch the vaginal mucosa in cases whereby the vagina is small or constricted, either due to the impacts of cancer treatments, surgery, or an anatomical abnormality.

-Vaginal dilators are also sometimes used as part of sex therapy and in some cases of vaginismus.1
+Vaginal dilators are also sometimes used as part of sex therapy, vaginismus1 and lichen sclerosus.

-A vaginal dilator is a cylindrical device used vaginally to open the vagina.
-Dilators tend to come in sets, starting from very small to as large as a big erect penis, so a woman can work her way up to being able – if possible – to fit an erect penis size and shape.
+A vaginal dilator is a cylindrical device made of plastic, latex or other medical-grade material used vaginally to open the vaginal canal.
+Dilators tend to come in sets (but can be bought individually), with the process typically starting from very small to as large as a big erect penis.
+The size is increased over time.

 Evidence for using a vaginal dilator

-Vaginal dilators have been used for several decades now, however research that definitively proves their effectiveness is scant.
-A recent Cochrane review stated there are no reliable high-level evidence to show that regular vaginal dilating practices prevent radiation-induced vaginal stenosis.
+Vaginal dilators have been used for several decades now; however, research that definitively proves their effectiveness is scant.
+A Cochrane review stated there is no reliable high-level evidence to show that regular vaginal dilating practices prevent radiation-induced vaginal stenosis.

 There is, however, plenty of observational evidence to suggest that use of dilators is associated with lower rates of self-reported vaginal stenosis.
 Using dilators during radiation is not recommended, since it could be harmful.
 More clinical trials are needed.